Weeks-UNC/shapemapper2/README.md

 ```
 #### Optional:
 ```
+--dms        Run using DMS mode.
+Data will be normalized on a per-nucleotide basis.
+             Note that this option is optimized for DMS-MaP data collected using Marathon and/or TGIRT enzmyes.
+See docs/dmsmode.md for more details.

 --name       Unique name to prefix all output filenames.
 Highly recommended if
              running multiple ShapeMapper instances from the same folder.